erachain/Erachain/ERA/z_START_EXAMPLES/readme.txt

 Start test for DB system.
 Make blocks with TX_IN_BLOCK count

 -datachainpath=[PATH]
-Set path for /datachain folder (here is blockchain database)
+Set path for /datachain folder (there is blockchain database) Exapmle 1:  -datachainpath=rrr - make and use folder 'rrr' in folder of application Exapmle 2:  -datachainpath=\rrr - make and use folder 'rrr' in root folder of disk

 example for Windows:
 	start "erachain" java -jar erachain.jar -pass=1 -seed=3:AXRJwqktmgNYVnpR5uYwBh5v6K6kFb2XH1KYjwDroKcy:1